To be eligible for IFC funding, a project must meet a number of criteria.

 - Be technically sound;

 - Be environmentally and socially sound, satisfying our environmental and social standards as well as those of the host country.

 IFC does not lend directly to micro, small, and medium enterprises or individual entrepreneurs, but many of our investment clients are financial intermediaries that on-lend to smaller businesses.

-A company or entrepreneur seeking to establish a new venture or expand an existing enterprise can approach IFC directly by submitting an investment proposal.
+There is no standard application form for IFC financing.
+A company or entrepreneur, foreign or domestic, seeking to establish a new venture or expand an existing enterprise can approach IFC directly.
+This is best done by reading how to apply for financing, and by submitting an investment proposal.